apple/apple-llvm-infrastructure-tools/README.md

 ```

-`git-mt-map-llvm-svn` updates a map from SVN revision numbers from
+`git-mt-llvm-svn2git-map` updates the map from SVN revision numbers from
-llvm.org (http://llvm.org/) to monorepo commits on
+llvm.org (http://llvm.org/) to monorepo commits on github/llvm/llvm-project
-github/llvm/llvm-project

 - pass in a commit from the canonical monorepo, and it will map all
   the commits in its history
+- subsequent calls to `git-mt-llvm-svn2git` will be able to answer queries